JunOh1/junoh.github.io/_pages/about.md

 ---

-My name is Jun Oh and I am a fifth-year accounting Ph.D. student at Cornell University, SC Johnson College of Business.
+My name is Jun Oh and I am an assistant professor at The Hong Kong University of Science and Technology (HKUST).
-I am on the 2022-2023 academic job market and expect to graduate in May 2023.

 I am broadly interested in the use of firms’ public disclosures, including disclosures in financial statements and voluntary communications, by various stakeholders.
 My research focuses on how firms strategically disclose information, primarily non-earnings and textual information, and the consequences